After you apply

 If your application just complies with the minimum requirements you will be afforded a period of 12 months from the date of filing (or if priority has been claimed, from the date of priority) to file the claims and abstract.

-Assuming that you have filed a properly completed full-term patent application together with a specification comprising a description, abstract, claims and drawings you will be expected ( within a period of 21 months form the filing/priority date of the application, to
+If you have filed a full-term patent application together with a specification comprising a description, abstract, claims and drawings you will be expected ( within a period of 21 months form the filing/priority date of the application, to

 (a) request a search report and written opinion or